DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 ## PQ and Anonymized DNSCrypt

 Anonymized DNSCrypt relays forward opaque DNSCrypt queries and require no changes for PQ.
 A query that carries a ciphertext keeps the classical query shape with a larger `<client-pk>` field, and a resumed query uses the resume shape above; both are opaque to a relay.
-The relay check that an encrypted response is smaller than the query is satisfied automatically for queries that carry a ciphertext, because they are large.
-A resumed query is small, so a client using Anonymized DNSCrypt MUST keep enough padding on a resumed UDP query for the relay's encrypted-response size check to pass, or send it over TCP.
+The relay check that an encrypted response is no larger than the query is satisfied automatically for queries that carry a ciphertext, because they are large.
+A resumed query is small, so a client using Anonymized DNSCrypt MUST keep enough padding on the inner resumed query for the relay's encrypted-response size check to pass.
+If the client connects to the relay over TCP, the relay still forwards the inner query upstream over UDP, so the inner query size requirement remains.

 Certificate retrieval through a relay is different: the relay forwards the certificate query to the resolver over UDP and forwards a matching certificate response back to the client, and it applies the same response-size check, dropping any response larger than the query it relayed.
 A client that wants a PQ certificate over UDP through a relay therefore pads its certificate query to at least the size of the expected certificate response, as described in Certificate Retrieval Amplification, so the response passes both the resolver's and the relay's anti-amplification check.
-A client that does not, or cannot, pad far enough receives the classical certificate with the TC flag set and retries over TCP.
+A client that does not, or cannot, pad far enough receives only the certificates that fit within the inner UDP query size, typically a classical certificate with the TC flag set; if even that response is larger than the inner query, the relay drops it.

+Retrying over TCP to an Anonymized DNSCrypt relay does not make the relay use TCP upstream: relays still forward the inner certificate query to the resolver over UDP.
+Therefore, a client that retrieves certificates through a relay MUST make the inner certificate query large enough for the expected UDP certificate response, or retrieve certificates directly from the resolver over TCP before using the relay for encrypted queries.

 ## PQ Downgrade Protection